 VA Loan Eligibility Requirements

-Since September 8, 1980, Armed Forces personnel who gave at least 24 consecutive months of service in active or nonactive-duty roles are eligible for VA loans.
+Armed Forces personnel who gave at least 24 consecutive months of service in active or nonactive-duty roles after Sept.
+8, 1980, are eligible for VA loans.
 Those called to active duty at any point during their careers are eligible after serving at least 90 to 181 days on active duty, depending on when the service occurred.
 Those currently on active duty are eligible after serving at least 90 consecutive days on active duty.

-Since August 2, 1990, National Guard and Reservist personnel who gave at least 90 consecutive days on active duty are eligible for VA loans.
-National Guard and Reservist personnel who did not give at least 90 consecutive days on active duty are eligible once they log at least six years in their respective service branch and meet any of the following criteria:
+National Guard and Reservist personnel who gave at least 90 consecutive days on active duty after Aug.
+2, 1990, are eligible for VA loans.
+National Guard and Reservist personnel who did not give at least 90 consecutive days on active duty are eligible once they log at least 6 years in their respective service branch and meet any of the following criteria:

 - Retired (placed on the retired list)